7robots/7robots.github.io/History/Scientific American When the Earth and Moon Were O.md

+---
+layout: default
-# Scientific American When the Earth and Moon Were O
+title: When the Earth and Moon Were One | Scientific American
+parent: History of the Moon
+nav_order: 6
+---

 # Scientific American: When the Earth and Moon Were One